Amrinder Singh

-Amrinder Ranjit Singh (ਅਮਰਿੰਦਰ ਰਣਜੀਤ ਸਿੰਘ; born 27 May 1993) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Odisha and the India national team.
+Amrinder Ranjit Singh (born 27 May 1993) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Odisha and the India national team.

 Early life and youth career

 Amrinder was born on 27 May 1993 in Mahilpur, Punjab, India.
 Amrinder took up the game of football at a young age but did not play consistently until the age of 15 when he joined his school's government-ran academy, Sports Wing Academy in Paldi, Hoshiarpur in Punjab.
 Initially Amrinder started at the under-17 level as a striker at Sports Wing Academy but his coach, Yarvinder Singh, noticed that Amrinder had a good build and reach, and encouraged him to be a goalkeeper.
 He started excelling as a goalkeeper and stayed at the Sports Wing Academy for another two years.
 While still at Sports Wing, Amrinder was selected by the Punjab Football Association to represent the Punjab state national team at the under-17 and under-19 levels.
 His greatest achievement with the Punjab team was helping them win the BC Roy Trophy.
 After winning the BC Roy Trophy, he was advised by former Pune player Asim Hassan's father, a well-known coach in Punjab, to trial at the Pune Academy.
 He passed the trial and was placed in the under-19 squad.